 [M+?]- for negative ions with unknown adduct

-ADDUCT is the molecular formula of the adduct.
-The most common ionization modes are [M+H]+, [M+Na]+,[M-H]-, [M+Cl]-.
-Currently, SIRIUS supports only single-charged compounds, so [M+2H]2+ is not valid and will be skipped during import.
-Further dimers are also not yet supported so that everything containing [2M] will be skipped during import.
+ADDUCT refers to the molecular formula of the adduct.
+The most common ionization modes are [M+H]+, [M+Na]+, [M-H]-, [M+Cl]-.
+Currently, SIRIUS supports only singly charged compounds.
+Hence, adducts such as [M+2H]2+ will be skipped during import.
+Additionally, dimers, which are represented by [2M], are also not yet supported and will be skipped during import.

 Molecular formulas